cvs-health/android-compose-accessibility-techniques/doc/content/ContentGroupReplacement.md

 # Content Group Replacement
 Sometimes content groups should be replaced with a single text that better describes the group for a screen reader user.
 Applying the `Modifier.semantics` `contentDescription` property to the enclosing layout composable adds a group text alternative.
-To fully replace all of the existing group accessibility text, the enclosed content is either rendered `invisibleToUser()` or its semantics is completely overridden by `Modifier.clearAndSetSemantics {}`.
+To fully replace all of the existing group accessibility text, the enclosed content is either rendered `hideFromAccessibility()` or its semantics is completely overridden by `Modifier.clearAndSetSemantics {}`.

-## Replacing group content with `invisibleToUser()`
+## Replacing group content with `hideFromAccessibility()`

-Children of a composable can remove themselves from the accessibility tree using the experimental `Modifier.semantics { invisibleToUser() }` property.
+Children of a composable can remove themselves from the accessibility tree using the `Modifier.semantics { hideFromAccessibility() }` property.
 (Note that this may not remove their own child content.)

-The challenge of applying `invisibleToUser()` is that all applicable composables must apply it over time or the parent content description will be read in addition to its (unmarked) children.
+The challenge of applying `hideFromAccessibility()` is that all applicable composables must apply it over time or the parent content description will be read in addition to its (unmarked) children.
 Automated testing can help catch such regression errors.

 ```kotlin
 val rating = 3.4f